 A construction and engineering firm desired to compete for large public infrastructure projects in Afghanistan.
 To successfully enter the market and compete for these contracts, the client required a partner with the necessary local knowledge for doing business in Afghanistan.

-MSI consultants provided the necessary statutory and legal guidance for obtaining a business license and establishing a local presence in Kabul.
-Next, MSI brokered introductions to pre-vetted local Afghan partners that could provide sub-contracted transportation and logistics support.
-Finally, MSI consultants provided capture management in support of the client's business development efforts.
+Madison Springfield consultants provided the necessary statutory and legal guidance for obtaining a business license and establishing a local presence in Kabul.
+Next, Madison Springfield brokered introductions to pre-vetted local Afghan partners that could provide sub-contracted transportation and logistics support.
+Finally, Madison Springfield consultants provided capture management in support of the client's business development efforts.